-Here we prove Lemma~\ref{lemma_10}, which shows that the maximal correlation is the second largest eigenvalue of CDKF, and its solutions are the second eigenfunctions of the two CDR. \begin{proof} The proof follows by applying the Cauchy-Schwarz inequality.
-By the shift-invariance and the scale-invariance of the maximal correlation, the functions $\overline{f^*}(x)$ and $\overline{g^*}(u)$ defined in Lemma~\ref{lemma_10} are also the optimal solution of the maximal correlation.
+Here, we prove Lemma~\ref{lemma_10}, which demonstrates that the maximal correlation is the second-largest eigenvalue of NCD, and its solutions are the second eigenfunctions of the two CDR. \begin{proof} The proof follows by applying the Cauchy-Schwarz inequality.
+Suppose the functions $\overline{f}(x)$ and $\overline{g}(u)$ achieve maximal correlation and are normalized to have a mean of $0$ and a standard deviation of $1$.
+By the shift-invariance and the scale-invariance of the maximal correlation, the functions $\overline{f}(x)$ and $\overline{g}(u)$ defined in Lemma~\ref{lemma_10} are also the optimal solution of the maximal correlation.
 Observe that $\mathbf{cc}^*$ can be written as

-This implies that $\textbf{cc}^*$ is upper bounded by the standard deviation of the conditional mean $\mathbb{E}_\mathbf{u}[\overline{g^*}(\mathbf{u})|\mathbf{x}]$.
+This implies that $\textbf{cc}^*$ is upper bounded by the standard deviation of the conditional mean $\mathbb{E}_\mathbf{u}[\overline{g}(\mathbf{u})|\mathbf{x}]$.

 First, if the supremum $\textbf{cc}^*$ is attained, the inequality~\eqref{CS} must become equality.
-For any fixed function $\overline{g^*}(\cdot)$, the LHS of~\eqref{CS} has the largest value only when $\overline{f^*}(x) = \frac{\mathbb{E}_\mathbf{u}[\overline{g^*}(\mathbf{u})|x]}{\textbf{std}(\mathbb{E}_\mathbf{u}[\overline{g^*}(\mathbf{u})|\mathbf{x}])}$.
-By applying this form of $\overline{f^*}(x)$ to~\eqref{CS}, we obtain $\textbf{cc}^* = \textbf{std}(\mathbb{E}_\mathbf{u}[\overline{g^*}(\mathbf{u})|\mathbf{x}])$.
-And it follows that $\mathbb{E}_\mathbf{u}[\overline{g^*}(\mathbf{u})|x] = \textbf{cc}^* \overline{f^*}(x)~a.e.p(x)$.
-Symmetrically, given any fixed $\overline{f^*}(\mathbf{x})$, we have $\mathbb{E}_\mathbf{x}[\overline{f^*}(\mathbf{x})|u] = \textbf{cc}^* \overline{g^*}(u)~a.e.p(u)$.
+For any fixed function $\overline{g}(\cdot)$, the LHS of~\eqref{CS} has the largest value only when $\overline{f}(x) = \frac{\mathbb{E}_\mathbf{u}[\overline{g}(\mathbf{u})|x]}{\textbf{std}(\mathbb{E}_\mathbf{u}[\overline{g}(\mathbf{u})|\mathbf{x}])}$.
+By applying this form of $\overline{f}(x)$ to~\eqref{CS}, we obtain $\textbf{cc}^* = \textbf{std}(\mathbb{E}_\mathbf{u}[\overline{g}(\mathbf{u})|\mathbf{x}])$.
+And it follows that $\mathbb{E}_\mathbf{u}[\overline{g}(\mathbf{u})|x] = \textbf{cc}^* \overline{f}(x)~a.e.p(x)$.
+Symmetrically, given any fixed $\overline{f}(\mathbf{x})$, we have $\mathbb{E}_\mathbf{x}[\overline{f}(\mathbf{x})|u] = \textbf{cc}^* \overline{g}(u)~a.e.p(u)$.
 Combining the two equalities and applying the bidirectional recursion in Definition~\ref{definition_density}, we have